Semiclassical expansion for exactly solvable differential operators: Proofs of the main results

-c) We analyze the ordered crossings to identify the new Stokes curves.
-Notice that we could have a possible ordered crossing only when $(1,2)$ and $(2,3)$ intersect.
-However, the labeling for $(2,3)$ as $2<3$ or $3<2$ is not well defined in the $\Omega$-region since this Stokes curve is a loop in this space.
-For this reason, our analysis is performed in the $\mathfrak{B}$-region.
-The intersection points are shown in Figure \ref{fi4}.
+b) To identify the new Stokes curves we analyze ordered crossing, which happen when $(1,2)$ and $(2,3)$ intersect.
+Our analysis is performed in the $\mathfrak{B}$-region, the intersection points are shown in Figure \ref{fi4}.

-Now, if $\omega_i$ is a crossing point of these curves, it follows from Case 1) of Theorem \ref{VTPE} that $(1,2)$ is inert.
-Hence, by moving from the point $A$ to the point $B$ along the paths $\gamma_{\pm}$, as in Figure \ref{fi5}, we conclude that $\psi_1\mapsto \psi_1$, i.e., there is no Stokes phenomenon around the intersections. \lqqd \end{proof}